AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

 Experience Manager Guides picks the SRX rules according to the source language of the translation project.
 It looks for a custom SRX file for a language, and if you do not define a custom SRX file, then it picks the rules as per the out of the box translation rules.

-For details on setting up global and folder-level profiles, see *Configure authoring templates* section in Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For details on setting up global and folder-level profiles, view *Configure authoring templates* section in Install and configure Adobe Experience Manager Guides as a Cloud Service.

 ## Pass the version label to the target version